Preparing for an assessment to the NSQHS Standards

 Health service organisations should familiarise themselves with the NSQHS Standards and how they will be applied.

-For some health service organisations, criterion or action from the NSQHS Standards may be classified as non-applicable.
-Non-applicable actions are those that are inappropriate in a specific service context or for which assessment would be meaningless.
-An Advisory has been issued to clarify non-applicable actions for health service organisations, which covers the following service areas:
+For some health service organisations, criterion or action from the NSQHS Standards may be classified as not applicable.
+Not applicable actions are those that are inappropriate in a specific service context or for which assessment would be meaningless.
+An Advisory has been issued to clarify not applicable actions for health service organisations, which covers the following service areas:

 Step 2: Allocating resources and coordinating implementation